andrewjsaid/autypo/README.md

 - Documents are limited to **64 tokens max** (e.g., product names, commands, short descriptions)
 - In-memory indexing is fast and efficient, but may not suit massive corpora or multi-megabyte documents
-- Autypo is not intended for long-form text search — for that, consider Lucene or ElasticSearch
+- Autypo is not intended for long-form text search — for that, consider other tools.

 > This tradeoff is deliberate: it keeps Autypo incredibly fast, predictable, and ideal for UX-critical search.